ChrisDuffley/stationPlaylist/readme.md

 ## Version 17.09.1

 * As a result of announcement from NV Access that NVDA 2017.3 will be the last version to support Windows versions prior to windows 7 Service Pack 1, Studio add-on will present a reminder message about this if running from old Windows releases.
-End of support for old Windows releases from this add-on is scheduled for April 2018.
+End of support for old Windows releases from this add-on (via long-term support release) is scheduled for April 2018.
 * NVDA will no longer display startup dialogs and/or announce Studio version if started with minimal (nvda -rm) flag set.
 The sole exception is the old Windows release reminder dialog.

 ## Version 17.09